MediaComem/comem-archidep/ex/big-browser-deployment.md

-# Deploy a Nest.js application with a Redis database
+# Deploy Big Browser, a Nest.js (Node.js) web application with a Redis database

 The goal of this exercise is to put in practice the knowledge acquired during the architecture & deployment course's exercises to deploy a new application